TheCalculatorsHub

 Accuracy and Limitations

-The A280 method is inaccurate for proteins with no tryptophan or tyrosine residues, proteins that aggregate and scatter light, and samples with high nucleic acid contamination.
-Colorimetric assays are susceptible to protein-to-protein variability because different proteins bind Bradford dye or reduce BCA reagent with different efficiencies.
-For samples of a known protein type, using a standard curve prepared from the same protein rather than BSA improves accuracy.
-For absolute quantification in critical experiments, amino acid analysis or quantitative mass spectrometry provides the most accurate determination but requires specialised equipment.
+The calculator is mathematically exact for the values entered.
+Its practical accuracy depends on spectrophotometer calibration, cuvette or pedestal cleanliness, and whether the blank correction used the correct buffer.
+The A280 method is inaccurate for proteins with no tryptophan or tyrosine, proteins that aggregate and scatter light, and samples with nucleic acid contamination.
+Colorimetric assays are susceptible to protein-to-protein variability since different proteins bind Bradford dye or reduce BCA reagent with different efficiencies; for absolute quantification in critical experiments, amino acid analysis or quantitative mass spectrometry provides the most accurate determination.

 Frequently Asked Questions